nofatclips/codecademy-python/sets.md

 these structures have in common is the fact that they store multiple values.

 What about unordered?
-One difference between lists and dictionaries is that lists are sequence of values with a defined order, while dictionaries don't.
-As you might have guessed, sets are also unordered collections:
+One difference between lists and dictionaries is that lists are sequence of values with a defined order, while dictionaries not, simple as that.
+As you might have guessed, sets are also lacking an order relationship between their elements:

     > standings = {"Achilles", "tortoise"}
     > print standings